miguel-kjh/Sylvia/data/nlu.md

 - get a quick quote
 - get a quick quote
 - i need a quick quote
+- I need a new quick quote
+- i need a new quick quote

 ## intent:ask_for_quote
 - I need a quote,please